ahipolito94/Spotify-Analysis/README.md

 # Spotify: Analyzing and Predicting Songs
 ## Project Overview
-This repository is intended for the analysis and predictive modeling of songs from Spotify.
+This repository is intended for the analysis and predictive modeling of songs from Spotify and is part of my first Capstone Project.

 ## Key Concepts
 - Data Wrangling